Marquette vs. Southern College Basketball Predictions & Picks - November 28

 - Computer Predicted Total: 151.9

-Marquette has gone 2-2-0 against the spread, while Southern's ATS record this season is 1-5-0.
-In terms of going over the point total, games involving the Golden Eagles are 2-2-0 and the Jaguars are 3-3-0.
+Marquette is 2-2-0 against the spread, while Southern's ATS record this season is 1-5-0.
+The Golden Eagles have a 2-2-0 record going over the point total, while games involving the Jaguars have a record of 3-3-0 when it comes to hitting the over.

 Sportsbook Promo Codes